Melle, Germany

-Melle (/de/) is a city in the district of Osnabrück, Lower Saxony, Germany.
+Melle (/de/) is a city in the Osnabrück district of Lower Saxony, Germany.
 The city corresponds to what used to be the district of Melle until regional territorial reform in 1972.
 Since then, Melle is the third largest city in Lower Saxony in terms of surface area.

 History

 Melle was first mentioned in a document from 1169.
 In 1443 Heinrich von Moers, Bishop of Osnabrück, gave Melle the privilege of a Wigbold.
 Osnabrück looked after Melle's interests in the Westphalian Hanseatic League.
 Melle belonged to the Kingdom of Hanover until 1866 when it became part of Prussia.
 In 1885 Amt Grönenberg and the municipality Melle formed the prussian district Kreis Melle.
 The district Melle later on became the municipality Melle.
 In 1972 the former district with its 56 municipalities were united to the city Melle which since then is part of Osnabrück (district).

 Geography

 Geographical position

 Melle is situated in a valley penned between the Wiehen Hills in the North and the Teutoburg Forest in the South.
 The cities of Osnabrück and Bielefeld are some 30 km away each.
 The Münster Osnabrück Airport is located about 60 km to the southwest.